-How do you accept contactless payments tapped on your phone without an external card reader?
-Is that possible in the UK?
+How do you accept contactless payments tapped on your phone without a card reader?
+What are the UK options for merchants?

-A Google search yields many articles about your phone’s mobile wallet as a payment method, tapped on a dedicated card terminal – the other way around.
-But using your smartphone as a contactless terminal to accept physical cards from others is a whole other topic called Tap on Phone, Tap to Phone, Tap to Pay or “SoftPOS” in tech speak.
+We’re not talking about your phone’s mobile wallet as a payment method, tapped on a dedicated card terminal – we mean the other way around.
+Using a smartphone as a contactless terminal to accept physical cards from others is a topic called Tap on Phone, Tap to Phone, Tap to Pay or “SoftPOS” in tech speak.

 SoftPOS (Software Point of Sale) is an app that transforms your phone into a payment terminal.
 If your smartphone has the near-field communication (NFC) technology built in, it has the capacity to accept NFC cards (all cards with the contactless logo) as long as you have an app facilitating exactly that.